vordimous/zilla-docs/src/reference/zilla.yaml/binding-sse-kafka.md

 > `string`

-Path with optional embedded parameter names, such as `/{topic}`
+Path with optional embedded parameter names, such as `/{topic}`.

 ### routes[].exit\*

 > `string`

-Next binding when following this route
+Next binding when following this route.

 ```yaml
 exit: kafka_cache_client0